reicalasso/beyond_transformer/docs/performance_metrics.md

 - Robustness
 - Hardware utilization

-The metrics are designed to provide both quantitative comparisons with baseline models and qualitative insights into the unique characteristics of the NSM architecture.
+The metrics are designed to provide both quantitative comparisons with baseline models and qualitative insights into the unique characteristics of the PULSE architecture.